Sorocaba, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types C and N. Be sure to pick the right type.
-The majority of adapters available online are simply plugs and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C and N. It's important that you pick the necessary type.
+The vast majority of adapters currently being sold are just plugs and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most locations.

 If you plan go to a monastery in São Paulo, like Monastery of São Bento, take the following: